ziyunli/ziyun.rocks/content/posts/2025-12-13-gitignore-breaks-my-codex.md

 make it look like “search is broken” while traversal is happening.
 ```

-This made me realized that I have a `.gitignore` file in my home directory that ignores everything (with `*`).
-And because Codex uses ripgrep's walker that respects `.gitignore` by default, it effectively makes Codex think my home directory is empty!
+This made me realize the problem was self-inflicted.
+I had a `~/.gitignore` file that ignores everything (just `*`).
+Codex uses a ripgrep-style filesystem walker (`ignore::WalkBuilder`) and runs it with `respect_gitignore=true`, which means it will apply ignore rules from parent directories.
+So if you run Codex anywhere under your home directory, `~/.gitignore` can make the walker filter out almost every file, and `@` search comes back empty.

-But the reason why I have such a `.gitignore` file is that I put some of my dotfiles in Git repositories, and I don't want Git to track any other files in my home directory.
+The reason I had this file is that I keep some dotfiles in Git, and I did not want Git to show every other file in my home directory as untracked.
 After a couple more questions, Codex made some suggestions:

 ```
 Why ~/.gitignore="*" is toxic